Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Mount Gambier - East SA2 has a median taxpayer income of $50,979 and an average income of $58,893, based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than the national average, contrasting with Rest of SA's median income of $48,920 and average income of $58,933.
-By September 2025, based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes would be approximately $55,465 (median) and $64,076 (average).
-Census data indicates that household, family, and personal incomes in Mount Gambier - East rank modestly, between the 23rd and 35th percentiles.
-The income band of $1,500 - 2,999 captures 31.7% of the community (4,945 individuals), similar to broader regional trends at 27.5%.
-While housing costs are modest with 87.5% of income retained, total disposable income ranks at just the 28th percentile nationally.
+The Mount Gambier - East SA2 had a median taxpayer income of $50,979 and an average of $58,893 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than national averages, contrasting with Rest of SA's median income of $48,920 and average income of $58,933.
+As of September 2025, current estimates based on Wage Price Index growth of 8.8% would be approximately $55,465 (median) and $64,076 (average).
+Census data shows household, family, and personal incomes rank modestly in Mount Gambier - East, between the 23rd and 35th percentiles.
+The $1,500 - 2,999 earnings band captures 31.7% of the community (4,987 individuals), consistent with broader trends across the region showing 27.5% in the same category.
+Housing costs are modest with 87.5% of income retained, but total disposable income ranks at just the 28th percentile nationally.

 Frequently Asked Questions - Income